hadley/adv-r/Computing-on-the-language.md

 This makes the function much much easier to understand - it's just calling `write.table` with different defaults.
 This also fixes a subtle bug in the original `write.csv` - `write.csv(mtcars, row = FALSE)` does not turn off rownames, but `write.csv(mtcars, row.names = FALSE)` does.
 Generally, you always want to use the simplest tool that will solve a problem - that makes it more likely that others will understand your code.

+### Exercises

+* Read the source code for `pryr::partial` and refer to XXX for uses.
+How does it work?

 ## Creating a function

 Building up a function by hand is also useful when you can't use a closure because you don't know in advance what the arguments will be.
 We'll use `pryr::make_function` to build up a function from its components pieces: an argument list, a quoted body (the code to run) and the environment in which it is defined (which defaults to the current environment):